 - Fill out the application to the Open Classes Program (click here).
 Along with the application, please be sure to submit the following items:

 - $75 Non-Refundable Application Fee.
 Please note that if you decide after applying and paying the fee that you'd like to cancel your application, we cannot refund the fee.

 Admissions Deadlines: July 1 for Fall; November 1 for Winter; February 1 for Spring.

 If you have questions about the program, please contact Alison Chandler, Director of Education Administration at 312-897-1403 or email@example.com.

-Once you return the application form, a member of the Admissions Committee will contact you to set up a brief interview.
+Once you return the application form, a member of the Open Classes Admissions Committee will contact you to set up a brief interview.
 You will be notified of your acceptance immediately following.

 Once accepted into the program, you will be sent additional information and registration instructions.

-All classes are taught by members of the faculty of The Chicago Institute for Psychoanalysis.
+All classes are taught by members of the faculty of the Chicago Psychoanalytic Institute.